 Most of us have gone through the process of setting a fitness goal—only to sabotage it before even lacing up our sneakers.
-Exercise physiologist and personal trainer Bob Greene says you can set yourself up for success by avoiding these common mistakes.
+Personal trainer and exercise physiologist Bob Greene says you can set yourself up for success by avoiding these common fitness mistakes.

 Many people think that when they achieve their goal, they won’t have to work out or diet anymore, Greene says.
 “That, to me, is one of the biggest mistakes … You have to think you’re going to do that for the rest of your life.
 It’s more realistic.”